BogdanDenis/GA-EvoLisa/README.md

 This is a project for learning Genetic Algorithms
-I'm working on a program to approximate images (currently, Mona Lisa)
+I'm working on a program to approximate images.

+Written in C++ using OpenGL for rendering.